-This mutation causes dogs to be especially tolerant of low oxygen environments (hypoxia), such as those Normal altitude tolerance (GG) found at high elevations.
+This mutation causes dogs to be especially tolerant of low oxygen environments (hypoxia), such as those found at high elevations.
 Dogs with at least one A allele are less susceptible to "altitude sickness."
 This mutation was originally identified in breeds from high altitude areas such as the Tibetan Mastiff.